Ride The Dragon Route Tour

 |Total Distance||1,498 km|

 - Part of Fuji-hakone-Izu National Park.
 It is one of the most popular hot spring resorts in the country.
-Iconic locations in Hakone are Ahinoko Lake, one of the most beautiful views on Mount Fuji and one of the Mount Fuji Five Lakes, and the Owakudani Valley a volcanic valley full of sulfurous fumes which can be enjoyed by a gorgeous ropeway.
+Iconic locations in Hakone are Ahinoko Lake, one of the most beautiful views on Mount Fuji, especially form its iconic Pirate Boat, a famous attraction of the area, and the Owakudani Valley a volcanic valley full of sulfurous fumes which can be enjoyed by a gorgeous ropeway.

 Japan's tallest peak and well recognized official symbol of this country, Mount Fuji is an active volcano about 100 km from the capital city.
-Being a stratovolcano, Mount Fuji is well recognized for its defined and iconic profile, picted in several works of art during centuries.
+Being a stratovolcano, Mount Fuji is well recognized for its defined and iconic profile, picted in several works of art during centuries for example, Hokusai's Ukyo-e.

-Included between Japan's 3 sacred mountains, inspiration of artists and ooets, UNESCO officially recognized it as a World Heritage.
+Included between Japan's 3 sacred mountains, inspiration of artists and poets, UNESCO officially recognized it as a World Heritage.

 - A mountain city located in Honshu island.
 The symbol of the city is the Matsumoto castle, made in 16th century and one of Japan’s most beautiful original castles.
 Its main features are its black wainscoting, which made it being recognized with the nickname of “Crow Castle” and, at the same time, thanks to the contrast of colors, make it a gorgeous location for sakura hanami.